Albert Kesselring: Actions affecting population and cultural objects

 For Kesselring, the open city status held many advantages, as it promised a means of quelling unrest in Rome and scored a propaganda triumph.
 Moreover, as Operation Strangle took its toll, trains ceased to move through Rome and German vehicle convoys routinely bypassed the city.
 Kesselring later wrote that when the fighting drew close to Rome in May 1944, there were considerable tactical advantages to be had from defending the Tiber bridges, but the German ambassador to the Vatican, Ernst von Weizsäcker, urged Kesselring not to do so, and Kesselring withdrew from Rome without mounting a defence there, saving the city.
 After the Allies occupied Rome, the open city declaration was disregarded, and they made full use of Rome for military purposes.

 Kesselring tried to preserve the monastery of Monte Cassino by avoiding its military occupation even though it offered superb observation over the battlefield.
 Ultimately this was unsuccessful, as the Allies believed the monastery would be used to direct the German artillery against their lines.
-On the morning of 15 February 1944, 142 B-17 Flying Fortress, 47 B-25 Mitchell and 40 B-26 Marauder medium bombers deliberately dropped 1,150 tons of high explosives and incendiary bombs on the abbey, reducing the historic monastery to a smoking mass of rubble.
+On the morning of 15 February 1944, 142 Boeing B-17 Flying Fortress, 47 North American B-25 Mitchell and 40 Martin B-26 Marauder medium bombers deliberately dropped 1,150 tons of high explosives and incendiary bombs on the abbey, reducing the historic monastery to a smoking mass of rubble.
 Kesselring was aware that some artworks taken from Monte Cassino for safekeeping wound up in the possession of Hermann Göring.
 Kesselring had some German soldiers shot for looting.
 German authorities avoided giving the Italians control over artworks because they feared that "entire collections would be sold to Switzerland".
 A 1945 Allied investigation reported that Italian cultural treasures had suffered relatively little war damage.
 Kesselring received regular updates on efforts to preserve cultural treasures and his personal interest in the matter contributed to the high proportion of art treasures that were saved.